Get alerts of updates about «Definitions»

 - Have had similar close physical contact as in a household (for example, boyfriend/girlfriend).

 - Those who have received a second dose of vaccine.
-Status as fully vaccinated applies from 1 week after the second vaccine dose.
+Status applies from 1 week after the second vaccine dose.

 - Those who have had the disease and at least 3 weeks later have received a dose of vaccine.
-Status as fully vaccinated applies from 1 week after the vaccine dose.
+Status applies from 1 week after the vaccine dose.

 - Those who have received the first dose of vaccine and then, at least 3 weeks later, have been diagnosed with COVID-19 infection.
-Status as fully vaccinated applies from the time you are out of isolation.
+Status applies from one week after COVID-19 infection.

 - Those who have been vaccinated with a single dose vaccine, effective from 3 weeks following vaccination.

 - Those who have confirmed antibodies to SARS-CoV-2 by an approved laboratory method (with an antibody serology in a microbiological laboratory), and received one vaccine dose.
 The vaccine dose may be given the same day at the earliest.
-Status as fully vaccinated is valid 1 week following vaccination.
+Status is valid 1 week following vaccination.